Ministry of District Administration, Tourism and Transport

-Business View Magazine interviews Deputy Premier, Hon.
+Business View Caribbean interviews Deputy Premier, Hon.
 Moses Kirkconnell, Minister of District Administration, Tourism and Transport (DATT), Cayman Islands.

 Record-breaking arrivals for 2017 in both air and cruise visitation represented the best year of recorded statistical data, ever, for the Cayman Islands.
 A total of 418,403 stayover visitors (an 8.55 percent increase over 2016) and 1,728,444 cruisers visited the islands.